 83-1,109 The chief executive officer of a facility shall regularly report all good time and all forfeitures, withholdings, and restorations of good time to the director.
-On the basis of such report, the director shall inform the board and the Director of Supervision and Services of
+On the basis of such report, the director shall inform the board of all committed offenders who are expected to become eligible for release on parole within the next three months.

-3 Sec.
-152. Section 83-1,118, Reissue Revised Statutes of Nebraska, is 4 amended to read:
+Sec.
+152. Section 83-1,118, Reissue Revised Statutes of Nebraska, is amended to read:

-5 83-1,118 (1) If, in the opinion of the board, upon receipt of 6 information from the director Director of Supervision and Services, a 7 parolee has shown suitable compliance with his or her parole programming 8 plan, the board may reduce the level of supervision for a parolee that is 9 commensurate with the best interests of the parolee and is compatible 10 with the protection of the public.
+83-1,118 (1) If, in the opinion of the board, upon receipt of information from the director, a parolee has shown suitable compliance with his or her parole programming plan, the board may reduce the level of supervision for a parolee that is commensurate with the best interests of the parolee and is compatible with the protection of the public.

-11 (2) The board shall discharge a parolee from parole when the time 12 served in the custody of the department and the time served on parole 13 equal the maximum term less good time.

-(3) The department shall discharge a committed offender from the custody of the department when the time served in the facility equals the maximum term less good time.

-(4) Upon completion of the lawful requirements of the sentence, the department shall provide the parolee or committed offender with a written notice regarding his or her civil rights.
+- (2) The board shall discharge a parolee from parole when the time served in the custody of the department and the time served on parole equal the maximum term less good time. - (3) The department shall discharge a committed offender from the custody of the department when the time served in the facility equals the maximum term less good time. - (4) Upon completion of the lawful requirements of the sentence, the department shall provide the parolee or committed offender with a written notice regarding his or her civil rights.
 The notice shall inform the parolee or committed offender that voting rights are restored upon completion of the sentence.
-The notice shall also include information on restoring other civil rights through the pardon process, including application to and hearing by the Board of Pardons.

-(5) The Board of Parole may discharge a parolee from parole when such parolee is under the supervision of another state's correctional institution and such offender has reached the expiration date of his or her Nebraska parole term.
+The notice shall also include information on restoring other civil rights through the pardon process, including application to and hearing by the Board of Pardons. - (5) The Board of Parole may discharge a parolee from parole when such parolee is under the supervision of another state's correctional institution and such offender has reached the expiration date of his or her Nebraska parole term.